 acidogenic bacteria – Bacteria that have the capability of producing acids through their metabolic pathways.
 In reference to dental caries, the main acidogenic or acid-producing species of bacteria is Streptococcus mutans.
-Through the process of glycolysis breaks down mono- and disaccharides into lactic acid.
+Through the process of glycolysis, acidogenic bacteria break down mono- and disaccharides into lactic acid.
 Lactic acid diffuses through the plaque biofilm to reach the enamel surface, where it may cause demineralization, depending upon other factors such as availability of buffering agents and the saturation with calcium.

 buffering capacity – Saliva and the fluid in dental plaque possess the ability to buffer.
 Buffering adjusts the pH of any solution such as saliva or plaque fluid, and can resist changes in pH.
 Buffering capacity is the degree of buffering that can be brought about.

 cariogenic – The ability to cause dental caries.
 A cariogenic diet contains sugars.
 Some bacteria in dental plaque (S. mutans) are cariogenic.
 The mere presence of cariogenic sugars or cariogenic bacteria is not enough to cause the initiation of the caries process.
 Many other factors play a role, and taken together they may or may not contribute to the process that leads to dental caries.

 clearance time – The interval of time necessary for any substance to be cleared from the mouth by the process of salivary secretion and saliva flow.
 Factors that affect clearance time, other than saliva flow rate, include the form and ‘stickiness’ of the item to be cleared and the saliva-stimulating potential of the item.
 A glucose solution will be cleared much faster than sticky caramel.